 - Transportation coordinator

 - Communications/information to tenants

 - Rideshare facilitation

 - Walking and biking routes designed into the complex

 - Bicycle hub

 - Unbundled parking

-- VTA eco passes

-- Contribution to potential/future Transportation Management Association and proposed shuttle/rideshare stop at project frontage

 The concept behind unbundled parking is that no parking is truly free and can be presented as an option.
-Residents would only pay for the actual cost of parking, that which they use.
-The cost of resident parking is separated from rental costs and may either reduce the incentive to own a car as residents are charged per space, or reduce transportation costs for those who would already choose the alternative options.
+The cost of parking is separated from rental costs and may either reduce the incentive to own a car as residents are charged per space, or reduce transportation costs for those who would already choose the alternative options.

 Parking.
 Multi-family developments are currently required by the Municipal Code to have two parking spaces per unit, regardless of bedroom count.
 A parking demand study is required when an applicant is proposing a parking ratio of less than two spaces per unit for Planned Development zoning.
-The project proposes a parking ratio of 1.8 per unit (1696 spaces for 942 units).
+The project proposes a parking ratio of 1.8 per unit (1696 spaces for 924 units).